Kareem-Mohamed-Wardany/Travel-Agency-Server/README.md

-# Ojewelry Server
+# Travel Agency Server

-This is the backend server for the Ojewelry e-commerce platform, responsible for handling business logic, database interactions, and API endpoints.
-Built with **Node.js**, **Express.js**, and **MongoDB**, it provides a secure and efficient backend for managing products, orders, and users.
+This is the backend server for the Travel Agency platform, responsible for handling business logic, database interactions, and API endpoints.
+Built with **Node.js**, **Express.js**, and **MongoDB**, it provides a secure and efficient backend for managing trips, reservations, and users.

 ## Features

 ### Customer Features

-- 🛍️ View and fetch product details via API.
+- 🌍 View and fetch trip details via API.
-- 🛒 Add products to the cart and manage cart contents.
-- 📦 Store and manage shipping addresses.
+- 🎫 Book trips and manage reservations.
-- 💳 Process payments securely via **Paymob** integration.
-- ⭐ Customers can leave reviews and ratings for products.
+- ❌ Cancel trip reservations.
+- 📄 View all personal reservations.

 ### Admin Features

-- ➕ Add new products with images and descriptions.
+- ➕ Add new trips with details and images.
-- ✏️ Edit or delete existing product details.
+- ✏️ Edit or delete existing trips.
-- 💰 Apply sales and discounts to products.
-- 🖼️ Manage Hero images and product galleries.
+- 📅 View all reservations for each trip.
 - 🔒 Secure authentication and authorization for admins.

 ## 🛠 Tech Stack

 - **Node.js** – Runtime environment.
 - **Express.js** – Web framework for handling API requests.
-- **MongoDB** – NoSQL database for storing products, users, and orders.
+- **MongoDB** – NoSQL database for storing trips, users, and reservations.
 - **Mongoose** – ODM for interacting with MongoDB.
-- **Paymob API** – Payment gateway integration.
 - **JWT** – Secure authentication and authorization.

 ## 🚀 Installation